GaProgMan/Medico/README.md

 Fulfil the final wish of a close friend of mine who passed away, at the age of 32, shortly before Christmas 2013.
 He'd lamented on the fact that there weren't any apps that could help him to take all of his prescribes medications on time.

 We'd discussed the idea in great detail during (what would become) his final summer.
-He medication regimen was quite strict during the final year of his life, and he would follow this procedure everyday:
+His medication regimen was quite strict during the final year of his life, and he would follow this procedure everyday:

 * Take his first medication shortly after waking
 * Create a series of alarms on his mobile devices, one for each the doses of his medication